-Daimler expresses regret after China row involving senior executive
+Daimler expresses regret over Chinese parking row involving senior manager

-BEIJING Daimler AG (DAIGn.DE) expressed regret on Monday for an incident in China that local media said involved a senior executive of the German luxury car maker making disparaging comments to people over a parking row.
+BEIJING (Reuters) - Daimler AG (DAIGn.DE) apologized on Monday for an incident in China that local media said involved a senior executive of the German luxury car maker making disparaging comments to people in a parking row.

-The official People's Daily reported that Rainer Gaertner, who heads Daimler's local trucks and buses unit, had made insulting comments about Chinese people and used pepper spray during the altercation in Beijing.
+The official People's Daily said that Rainer Gaertner, who heads Daimler's local trucks and buses unit, had made insulting comments about Chinese people and used pepper spray during the altercation in Beijing.
 It did not say from where the information was sourced.

-"We deeply regret this personal argument.
-The content of this argument does not represent at all the views of the company," Daimler Greater China said in a statement.
-The incident was being investigated by authorities and Daimler was fully co-operating with them, it said.
+Daimler's local division later said that while the dispute was a private matter which was eventually resolved amicably the company had "relieved the manager of his position".
+It did not name the manager.

+"The nature of the dispute and in particular the manner in which it was conducted, irrespective of any comments alleged to have been made, is adjudged to be not only of concern to the public but viewed by us as detrimental to the standing of our company, unbecoming of a manager of our brand and prejudicial to our good name," Daimler Greater China said in an emailed statement.

+"Such an incident reflects in no way the values of Daimler AG and we sincerely apologize for the concerns raised by this matter and the views that people have felt obliged to express following the reports of this regrettable matter".

-The Daimler statement did not provide any details of the incident.
-It also did not identify the executive or comment on the use of pepper spray.
+It did not provide any details of the incident or comment on the reported use of pepper spray.
+It said inquiries by the authorities had been closed and that details of the agreement settling the matter remained private and confidential between the participants.

 Gaertner could not be immediately reached for comment by phone or email.